adsarwate/advising-notes/Handbook.md

-# Advising notes

-## Some skills to acquire
+# A Handbook for Research

+This is all subjective, of course, but represents a collection of advice about ways to approach various tasks involved in doing research, tools that can help, and best practices.
+The items range from the big to the small -- maybe over time this can get split into multiple documents or something.

+## Reading the literature

-* How to read a paper
+### Reading a research paper

-* How to review a paper
+* Questions to ask yourself while reading

-* How to do a literature search
+### Doing a literature search

+* Breadth-first
+* Depth-first

+### Writing a literature review

+### Reviewing a paper

+## Public presentation

-* How to write a literature review
+### How to outline a talk

-* Critical reading
-* Talks
-	* Conference talks
+### Conference Talks

-	* Qualifying/proposal talks
+### Qualifying exams, proposal defenses, etc.

+### Public seminars

-	* Seminar talks
+### Outreach talks

 ## Software and tools

+You should probably become familiar with the following tools, especially if you are going to be doing research in this lab/field/area:

+### Programming and simulation

+* matlab vs. python vs. R vs. C vs. ???

+### Version control and repositories

 * git

-* website
+### Authoring tools

+* latex (more on this below) and bibtex
-* mendeley?
+* visual editors

+### Making figures and diagrams

-* python
+* matplotlib and python
-* other languages
+* omnigraffle

+### Task management

 ## Writing tips